ARMmbed/mbed-cli/README.md

 #### Checking status

-As you work on s code, you'll edit parts of it - either your own program code or code in some of the libraries that it depends on.
+As you develop your program, you'll edit parts of it - either your own code or code in some of the libraries that it depends on.
 You can get the status of all the repositories in your program (recursively) by running `mbed status`.
 If a repository has uncommitted changes, this command will display these changes.
 Example:

 ```
 [mbed] Status for "mbed-os-program":